 1. Strength / denoise is too high

-How to spot it: If output looks unrelated to reference, strength is too high.
-If output looks identical to reference, strength is too low.
+How to spot it: output unrelated to reference = strength too high; output identical to reference = strength too low.
+Sweet spot for “recognizably the same scene, restyled” is usually 0.5-0.65.

-2. Wrong conditioning mode (img2img vs IP-Adapter vs ControlNet)
+2. Wrong conditioning mode (img2img vs IP-Adapter vs Flux Redux vs ControlNet)

-Three distinct ways to use a reference, all called “reference” by different UIs:
+Four distinct mechanisms, all called “reference” by different UIs:

-• img2img: reference is the starting noise; controls composition and rough color.
+- img2img: reference becomes the starting (partially noised) latent.
+Controls composition and rough color.

-• IP-Adapter: reference is encoded by a CLIP image encoder; controls style and content semantically.
+- IP-Adapter: reference is encoded by a CLIP image encoder and injected into cross-attention.
+Controls style and content semantically; composition can change freely.

 Picking the wrong mode for your goal gives weak results.

-How to spot it: If you wanted “same style, different subject” and used img2img, you used the wrong mode.
-IP-Adapter is for style; img2img is for composition.
+How to spot it: if you wanted “same style, different subject” and used img2img, you used the wrong mode.
+IP-Adapter (any model) or Flux Redux (Flux models) is for style; img2img is for composition.

-IP-Adapter respects a weight parameter.
-At 0.5 (a common default) the reference has moderate influence; at 0.3 it is barely visible; at 0.9 it dominates.
+IP-Adapter respects a scale parameter.
+Per the diffusers docs, scale=1.0 conditions on the image prompt only and scale=0.5 gives a balanced text/image blend — so the common default of 0.5 deliberately holds the reference back.
+At 0.3 it is barely visible; at 0.8-0.9 it dominates.
 Many UIs do not expose this slider clearly.

-How to spot it: Hunt for the “image weight” or “ip_adapter_scale” parameter.
-If it is 0.5 or unset, raise to 0.8.
+How to spot it: hunt for the image weight / ip_adapter_scale (IP-Adapter) or downsampling_factor (Redux).
+If IP-Adapter scale is 0.5 or unset, raise to 0.8.

 4. Reference is being resized / cropped destructively

 Many pipelines crop the reference to a square at 512x512 or 1024x1024.
-If your reference is wide or tall, the cropped version may not contain the subject anymore.
+If your reference is wide or tall, the cropped version may no longer contain the subject.

-How to spot it: Open the reference file the pipeline actually saw (some UIs save it).
+How to spot it: open the reference the pipeline actually saw (some UIs save the preprocessed image).
 If the subject is cropped out, that is the reason.

 5. Text prompt overpowers the image prompt